 ATLANTA MEDICAL MALPRACTICE ATTORNEYS

-At The Champion Firm, we represent clients in medical malpractice cases in Atlanta and throughout Georgia.
+At The Champion Firm, we represent clients in medical malpractice cases in Marietta, Atlanta, and throughout Georgia.
 Whether the case involves a surgical error, a delay in diagnosis, or some other medical mistake, we have handled it all!
 Over the last decade, Attorney Darl Champion has helped medical malpractice victims recover millions of dollars in settlements.